SabriACUN/Unity-File-Thief/README.md

   }
 }
 </pre>
-14- For NOW its not important "Your security rules are defined as public, so anyone can steal, modify, or delete data in your database"
+14- For NOW warning not important "Your security rules are defined as public, so anyone can steal, modify, or delete data in your database."
+15- We've set up Storage! now Realime Database.
+16- Go to Sidebar and open Build again.
+Choose Realtime Database.
+&nbsp;&nbsp;&nbsp;&nbsp;· Create Database
+&nbsp;&nbsp;&nbsp;&nbsp;· Set the Location
+&nbsp;&nbsp;&nbsp;&nbsp;· You can open in Test Mode, Enable.